szaster/Letflex/README.md

 ## Usage

-Use the app deployed to Heroku, and/or clone the code on your machine and install and import dependencies with npm install.
+Use the app deployed to Heroku, and/or clone the code on your machine and run npm install to import all dependencies.

 Run the application with a command npm start in a terminal.